-All Green Star Energy customers on the ‘Pay As You Go’ standard variable tariff will be affected by this price change.
+All Green Star Energy customers on the ‘Pay As You Go’ prepayment tariff will be affected by this price change.

 When and how do I get the new prices?

-The new rates will be available from 1st April 2017, however they won’t be effective until a top up is made at a local Payzone, PayPoint or Post Office outlet, and the payment card or key is inserted back into your prepayment meter.
+The new rates will go live from 11th April 2018, however they won’t be effective until a top up is made at a local Payzone, PayPoint or Post Office outlet, and the payment card or key is inserted back into your prepayment meter.

 We would encourage our customers to make a small top up from as little as £1 shortly after the 11th April 2018 to ensure your meter is updated to the new rates.

 What if I’m not happy with the change in price?